 In this case, it can be seen that China is quite firm in implementing R2P principles at the International level.
 However, the Chinese government does not carry out its domestic level obligations.
 The Chinese government does not provide concrete policies relating to the principle of R2P to its citizens.
 The case of Crimes against Humanity that happened to the Uyghurs in China is a clear example of China's failure to implement this principle.
 Crimes committed by China can be seen as arresting Muslims in re-education camps, prohibitions on wearing religious attributes, prohibitions on fasting during the month of Ramadan and others.
-The Chinese Communist Party, as the highest authority in China, is unable to prevent the crime.
-The Chinese government also cannot provide concrete solutions to reduce these crimes.
+The Chinese Government also cannot provide concrete solutions to reduce these crimes.
 The principle of R2P should be implemented first in the country itself with the intent as a form of prevention.
 China does not apply this principle to its citizens, especially the Uyghur cause.
 Various countries in the world gave many condemn for their actions against Uygur, but China did not respond to that.
 UN as the largest